George

 Observe good faith and justice towards

 all Nations; cultivate peace and harmony with all.
+Religion

-it be, that good policy does not equally enjoin it?
+good policy does not equally enjoin it?
+It will be worthy

-It will be worthy of a free, enlightened, and, at
+of a free, enlightened, and, at no distant period, a

-no distant period, a great Nation, to give to mankind
+great Nation, to give to mankind the magnanimous and

-the magnanimous and too novel example of a people
+too novel example of a people always guided by an exalted

-Who can doubt, that, in the course of time and things,
+justice and benevolence.
+Who can doubt, that, in the

-the fruits of such a plan would richly repay any temporary
+course of time and things, the fruits of such a plan

-to it ?
-Can it be, that Providence has not connected
+be lost by a steady adherence to it ?
+Can it be, that

-the permanent felicity of a Nation with its Virtue?
+of a Nation with its Virtue?
+The experiment, at least,

-The experiment, at least, is recommended by every
+is recommended by every sentiment which ennobles human

-rendered impossible by its vices ?
+nature.
+Alas! is it rendered impossible by its vices

 In the execution of such a plan, nothing